 Trenching and drilling results trace the Maisie gold vein system over a strike length of 700 m on the map to the left.
 Selected gold-bearing sites uncovered by trenching are shown as green diamonds. visible gold was noted in 8 holes MG1201, MG1211, MG1221, MG1224, MG1225, MG1226, MG1352 and MG1363.
 Grades range up to 121.00 g/t gold over 0.31 m and 22.97 g/t gold over 1.9m.

-Other targets include Zone 9 where a series of trenches have unearthed a swarm of crosscutting quartz veins located 700 m south of the Maisie Zone shown on the map to the right.
-These veins are mineralized with minor limonite, goethite, hematite and pyrite similar to accessory minerals in the Maisie vein and range up to 1.2 m in thickness.
-Trench Men12-11 uncovered quartz boulders with visible gold 2500 m east of the Maisie zone.
-These boulders are similar to the Maisie vein and the Company plans additional work to find their source.
+Other targets include Zone 9 where a series of trenches have unearthed a swarm of crosscutting quartz veins located 700 m southeast of the Maisie Zone shown on the map to the right.

 Both vein systems are mineralized with minor limonite, goethite, hematite and pyrite in laminated to massive crack-seal type veins that range up to 1.2 m in thickness.These veins formed by a gold generating hydrothermal system associated with the Grand Pabos fault, a major Appalachian structure that passes north of the property.